sjwsl/sjwsl/README.md

 ### About me

-Junior undergraduate and expected to graduate in 2022.
+Junior undergraduate in software engineering.

 System programming with C++.